 For your typical hard-working saver, figuring out how to adapt a savings strategy to the current financial climate is something of a Catch-22.
 On one hand, conservative savings vehicles like certificates of deposit (CDs) tend to earn lower interest rates than riskier investments.
 On the other, the stock and bond markets can be volatile.

-- Does this certificate of deposit rate apply to the entire length of the CD?
+- Does this CD rate apply to the entire term of the CD?
 "There are what are called 'teaser' rates," Barrington explained, "so make sure you know the rate for the full term."

 - What is the penalty for early withdrawal?
 According to Barrington, "That question is important not just because you might need the money early for an emergency, but because interest rates could go up again.
 And in some scenarios, it might make sense to pay the penalty in order to get a higher rate."

 - What are the rollover rules?
 Barrington explained that a bank will notify you that your CD is about to mature, and let you know what the new rollover rate will be.
-But it's up to you to be mindful of your own certificate of deposit rates, and not just let inertia take over.
+But it's up to you to be mindful of your own CD rates, and not just let inertia take over.

 At Ally Bank, we offer an array of CDs to suit your needs, all backed by our Ten Day Best Rate Guarantee for CDs, which gives you the best rate we offer for your CD term during the ten days starting with your CD open date, provided you fund your CD within that time.
 And with our Raise Your Rate CDs, you have the option of a one-time rate increase if our Ally 2-Year CD rate goes up; you have the option to increase your rate twice (two times) if our Ally 4-Year CD rate goes up.
 In addition, all your deposits are protected by the Federal Deposit Insurance Corporation (FDIC) up to the maximum allowed by law.